-The UCLA Family Development Program (FDP) provides evaluation, consultation, prevention, and treatment services for parents and families who are facing early life medical challenges with their infant, including high risk pregnancies and NICU stays.
-The mission of FDP is to enhance the ability of family members to care for themselves, each other, and to cope with stressors while bonding with their infant.
+The UCLA Family Development Program (FDP) provides evaluation, consultation, prevention, and treatment services for parents and families who are experiencing early life medical challenges with their infant, including high risk pregnancies and NICU stays.
+At FDP, our mission is to enhance the ability of family members to care for themselves, support each other, and cope with a variety of stressors while bonding with and nurturing their infant.

 Who We Serve

 We offer support services to parents and families who are facing early life medical challenges with their infant and want to provide the best possible future for their family.
-Health challenges may include
+Health challenges may include, but are not limited to:

 - NICU Stays